What I Look For

 One of the many wonderful people I know through the Ruby community has been nudging me for years to get into management.
 I get where she's coming from, but a life of bouncing from one meeting to the next is not for me.
 Meetings can be useful, but I've found that I need time before to prepare, and time after to process.

 Also, I have a deep-seated need to craft things.
+(Ask me about my Portal-themed e-bike cargo box some time.)
 I've seen quite a few engineers step into their first management role without understanding that they've started an entirely different career.
 They're easy to spot: their calendar is back-to-back meetings all day, but they're still trying to ship code late into the evening.
-The lucky ones figure it out before they burn themselves—or their teams—out.
+The lucky ones catch on before they burn themselves—or their teams—out.

-I'm a big fan of conferences and engineering summits, but the pandemic is still going.
-I may occasionally be willing to take a short flight, but if your job requires travel, please look elsewhere.
+I'm a big fan of conferences and engineering summits, but the pandemic has not ended.
+I may occasionally be willing to take a short direct flight, but if your role requires travel, please look elsewhere.

 Move fast and break things.

 I genuinely love working on legacy code that other developers are afraid to touch.
 Those kinds of messes don't happen overnight, and they don't get cleaned up overnight.
 I also have a brain that tends to work in ways that are, shall we say, nonlinear.
 I do my best to make small, safe, incremental changes, and I rarely solve complex problems until I've lived in them for a while.

 Or, as a coworker once put it: "Sam has one level of thoroughness, and that's 'very'." :)